enku/gentoo-build-publisher/README.md

   "profile" in a repo.
 This should be the repo that's pulled by your Jenkins job.
 Unpack that as well in your Jenkins workspace.
 The "profile" should contain such things as your machine's `/etc/portage` and `/var/lib/portage` contents.
-If this all sounds rather complicated, check the `contrib` directory of the gentoo-build-publisher source for a working example.
+If this all sounds rather complicated, check the [gbp-machines](https://github.com/enku/gbp-machines) repo for a working example.
 * Your Jenkins job then uses `buildah run` to `emerge @world` in the container.
 * Upon success the job should pack the `repos` and `binpkgs` and other config